CKirkby/Shark-Bait/README.md

    * If phone, it will download to your files.
 2. Once on your phone, open the files and tap the APK.
 It will begin installation.
 (Note: Your phone may fight back against this as antivirus' do not like apps that are not from the app store, it will most likely be a 'are you sure you want to install this' kind of thing)
 3. Wait for it to install, it will appear as a normal app like any other.
-4. Click on it to open
+4. Click on it to open.
 5. Enjoy!

 ## What is this?